The Ultimate Weight Loss Guide

 Water, water, water.
 It's what your body needs, it's practically free, and it contains 0 calories.
 What more can look for from both a weight loss and an overall health perspective?
 As for how much water you should drink per day, there really is no widely agreed upon amount.
 We've all heard the 8 glasses a day guideline, but there is a bunch of research around showing that this is just a silly number pulled out of nowhere.
 If anything, 8 glasses should be the bare minimum for most adults.

 How much you sweat also plays a role in how much water you should drink.
 If you live somewhere hot, you will probably sweat more than someone who lives somewhere cold.
 And if you exercise, which you should, that also plays a large role.
-If I had to throw a recommendation out there, I'd say that the average healthy adult (specifically one looking to improve their health and/or lose weight) should shoot for between 0.5 and 1 full gallon of water per day.
-I personally drink about 1.5 gallons of water per day, but I do have an above average activity level.
+If I had to throw a general recommendation out there, I'd say that the average healthy adult exercising regularly should shoot for between 0.5 and 1 full gallon of water per day.

 Really though, unless you're going completely insane on water intake (at least 2 or more gallons per day) or are drinking large amounts in a very short period of time, you have very little to worry about.
 So... drink.